MohamedElAmineGherabi/Project1/README.md

 ---
 **Tasks Breakdown:**

-**Task 1: Installing and Verifying Nmap Installation**
+**Task 1: Installing and Verifying Nmap Installation & Version**

-Began by installing Nmap, ensuring it was set up correctly to function as needed.
+Began by installing Nmap, ensuring it was set up correctly to function as needed, Also, verifying the installed version.
 This foundational step is crucial as it ensures that all subsequent scanning activities are performed on a stable and reliable platform.

 **Task 2: Accessing the Help Feature and Man Page for Nmap**